 Our Strategy and Approach

-The TOMY Group has defined environmental management as one of our material issues, and is taking action to enhance our understanding of climate change and measures against it, such as reducing the environmental impact of our business activities, designing and developing Eco Toys and other environmentally friendly products, and using these to help educate the next generation about buying sustainably.
+The TOMY Group has defined Responding to climate change and Promoting eco-conscious package/product designs as one of our materiality, and is taking action to enhance our understanding of climate change and measures against it, such as reducing the environmental impact of our business activities, designing and developing Eco Toys and other environmentally friendly products, and using these to help educate the next generation about buying sustainably.

 We recognize that the major societal shift toward decarbonization in particular not only impacts our Group business, but also stands as an essential theme in realizing our sustainability vision.